lucasdekam/lo1/experimental-lab/experimental.md

 ## Chronoamperometry
 Applying a constant potential and measuring the current over a long time to estimate the activity and stability.
 This is usually used once the potential is found where the catalyst produces the highest activity rate.

+# Electrochemical analysis
+Now that the catalyst has been formed, it is time to analyze its oxygen evolution reaction (OER) performance in an alkaline environment.

+## Task description
+Prepare a stock solution of the electrolyte of choice (pH<12!).
+Use this to characterize the surface in a clean cell (N2 atmosphere., CE: carbon rod, reference electrode (REF): hydroflex).
+Cyclic voltammetry (CV): 0.4 – 1.5 V vs. RHE.
+50 cycles, 50 mV/s.
+Then, in the same solution, test the catalytic activity with a CV (1.2 – 1.7 V vs. RHE.
+10 cycles, 10 mV/s), and linear sweep voltammetry (LSV, 1.2 – 1.7 V vs. RHE.
+2 mV/s).